Tuwaiq-KotlinAndroid-DMM/HW_Week1_Day2_VariablesAndConditionals/README.md

 ## Part II - Variables.
 ---
-###  Write a Java program to print the sum of two numbers.
+###  Write a Kotlin program to print the sum of two numbers.
 ###### Test Data:
 74 + 36